Deliciously Organic

 TSH is a hormone that the pituitary sends out to tell the thyroid how much or how little thyroid hormones to produce.

 Please note: TSH is a pituitary hormone, not a thyroid hormone.
-TSH levels tell you what your pituitary is up to, but it doesn’t tell you how much thyroid hormone your body is producing.
+TSH does not tell you how much thyroid hormone your thyroid is producing.
+It also isn’t telling you how much thyroid hormone that is going to the cells of your body.

-Everyone is biochemically individual, but at our practice we’ve found that a TSH level between 0.5-2.0 is the range where people feel healthy and vibrant.
+Everyone is biochemically individual, but in general, a TSH level between 0.5-2.0mIU/L is the optimal range where people feel healthy and vibrant.

 The pituitary, hypothalamus and adrenals (also called the HPA-axis) are all part of the endocrine system and communicate with one another throughout the day.
 When the body perceives stress (for those with hyperthyroidism, this is usually in the form of emotional or environmental stress), the hypothalamus can tell the pituitary to produce less TSH so the thyroid will produce more hormones to keep the body functioning.